Paul DeJong Player Props: Cardinals vs. Cubs

 Paul DeJong At The Plate

-- DeJong has driven home a run in 20 games this season (28.6%), including more than one RBI in 11.4% of his games and producing three or more of his team's runs on two occasions..
+- DeJong has had an RBI in 20 games this year (28.2%), including eight multi-RBI outings (11.3%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 28 games this season, with multiple runs five times.
+- He has scored in 28 of 71 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.